 By working and experimenting with the guidance and recommendations from both science capital and science engagement research we, at the Science Museum Group, have been making sense of what we can do to use and apply the insights into good practice.
-The result of this work is summarised in our ‘Engaging all audiences with science: science capital and informal science learning’ booklet.
+The result of this work is summarised in our ‘Engaging all audiences with STEM: An equitable approach informed by science capital’ booklet.

 The booklet shares how we have been working with the concept of science capital and the opportunities and benefits it can bring to informal learning environments like ours.